LYNCH·LLP

 • Does the pooled allowance rate predict my application's outcome?

-No. The pooled rate is an historical aggregate across all art units and does not constitute a prediction of any specific application's fate.
-Individual outcomes vary.
+No. The pooled rate summarizes past dispositions and is not a prediction of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION